 Then, the property is secured and evaluated.
 This means insurance coverage is confirmed, utilities are transferred into the estate’s name, immediate maintenance issues are addressed, and the overall condition of the property is reviewed.

 Finally, the home is prepared, marketed, and sold.
-Preparation may include light cleaning, minor repairs, staging, or simply presenting the property thoughtfully in its current condition.
+Preparation may include light cleaning, minor repairs, staging, or just presenting the property thoughtfully in its current condition.
 The house is then listed, marketed, and moved through escrow according to the executor’s authority level.

 When legal authority and property preparation move forward together, the process is more manageable and far less overwhelming for everyone involved.